Salt & Wind Travel

 Fuel Up (Both You And Your Car)

 You’ll want to start early and eat something small, so you don’t get nauseous (you will, after all, be driving up to 10,000 feet).
+Oh, and remember that no gas or food is available in the park, so make sure your gas gauge (and your stomach) are full.

 Pack Layers

-Remember you’ll head to high elevation, so be prepared and pack layers.
+Remember that you’ll head to high elevation, so be prepared and pack layers.
 It can be cold — for Hawai’i, at least — and windy at the summit, especially before the sunrise at Haleakalā.

 And Bring Provisions